sunnyRavindra/Botcat/pages/Nextjs/Create Nextjs App.md

 Would you like to use App Router? (recommended) No / Yes Would you like to customize the default import alias?
 No / Yes
 ```

+- Visit http://localhost:3000 to view your application.
+- Edit app/layout.tsx or app/page.tsx and save to see the updated result in your